bwcompton/DEPMEP/inst/howto.md

 Some culverts aren't in the database.
 In general, the missing culverts are on very small streams, but this can also be due to missing roads or other mapping errors.
 If the culvert is missing, you can click the stream where it should be to get the habitat quality score.
-See "About MEP guidance" for how to work with just a habitat quality score.
+See **About MEP guidance** for how to work with just a habitat quality score.

 ### If the stream isn't displayed